Superannuation in Australia: Terminal illness benefits

+Special and occupation-specific insurance

+A small number of industry superannuation funds catering to particular sectors, such as those for health and community service workers, provide enhanced default cover reflecting the occupational risk profile of their membership, including extended income protection benefit periods and higher default death cover than is typical of other funds.

+Certain occupation-specific covers, however, are generally unavailable inside superannuation.
+Infection insurance (also called needlestick or blood-borne disease cover), which provides a lump sum benefit to healthcare workers, paramedics, and other at-risk professionals who contract a blood-borne virus such as HIV, hepatitis B, or hepatitis C through a workplace exposure, is typically held as a standalone policy outside superannuation, owing to its narrow occupational application.
+Similarly, trauma (critical illness) insurance generally ceased to be available within superannuation from 2014, when regulatory changes confined insured benefits within super to those consistent with a condition of release.

 Discontinued superannuation surcharge

 In 1996, the federal government imposed a "superannuation surcharge" on higher income earners as a temporary revenue measure.
 During the 2001 election campaign, the Howard government proposed to reduce the surcharge from 15% to 10.5% over three years.
 The superannuation surcharge was abolished by the Howard government from 1 July 2005.

 Superannuation co-contribution scheme

-From 1 July 2003, the Howard Liberal government made available incentives of a Government co-contribution with a maximum value of $1,000.

-From the 2012-2013 financial year to the 2016-2017 financial year, superannuation contributions are available for individuals with income not in excess of $37,000.
+From 1 July 2003, the Howard Liberal government made available incentives of a Government co-contribution with a maximum value of $1,000.From the 2012–2013 financial year to the 2016–2017 financial year, superannuation contributions are available for individuals with income not in excess of $37,000.
 The Government offsets a maximum of $500 and a minimum of $20, calculated at 15% of a low income earners total superannuation contributions.

 As at 1 July 2017, The Low Income Superannuation Contribution (LISC) scheme will be replaced with the renamed Low Income Superannuation Tax Offset (LISTO).
 Under this new scheme, the minimum amount of Government contributions for low income earners with income not in excess of $37,000 is lowered to $10 but the $500 maximum remains.
+From 1 July 2027, the LISTO threshold is set to increase from $37,000 to $45,000 and the maximum payment will also increase to $810.